vogt4nick/recipes.vogt4nick.com/src/en/soups/egg-drop-soup/index.md

 # Egg Drop Soup

 !!! quote "Stephanie Li and Chris Thomas from _Chinese Cooking Demystified_.[^demystified]"
-    Egg drop soup is less of a dish and more of a technique—pretty much any type of soup you got, you can drop in an egg.
+    Egg drop soup is less of a dish and more of a technique--pretty much any type of soup you got, you can drop in an egg.

 ## Ladling Method